extenda/actions/external-events/README.md

     # event source will still work, but it will not be available for new webhooks
     disabled: true
     deprecated: # (optional) deprecation metadata
-      valid-until: "2020-02-02" # (required) YYYY-MM-DD, should be explicitly specified as a string with double quotes
+      removal-date: "2020-02-02" # (required) YYYY-MM-DD, should be explicitly specified as a string with double quotes
       message: any string # (optional) will be displayed along with event messages
       replaced-with: iam.group-created.v2 # (optional) event source id that will replace the deprecated
   - name: group-created